 How To Tune Your Directional Speaker

 Before you begin, please read about the psychoacoustic effect.
 Also, make sure you set-up the system in a real-world-type environment.
 Offices and conference rooms are not ideal spaces for directional speakers.
 An open environment with ambient noise will work best.
-Finally, try using a white noise machine or creating some sort of background noise (e.g., a fan) to simulate true ambient conditions.
+If no ambient noise is present, try using a white noise machine or creating some sort of background noise (e.g., a fan) to simulate true ambient conditions.

 Step 1: Stand in the listening zone of the speaker while holding the Myriad amplifier.
 Start with the volume knob on the amp turned completely off.